RoshRoslin/Jimi-Hendrix-Tribute-Page/readme.md

 This is a Jimi Hendrix Tribute Page

-it is the first part of my coding portfolio.
+It is the first part of my coding portfolio.
 Enjoy!